-It shows that participants are more aggressive to push /pull the price to break the resistance/support.
-While the higher low towards resistance indicate aggressive by the buyers
+It shows that participants are more aggressive to push/pulling the price to break the resistance/support.
+While the higher low toward resistance indicates aggressive by the buyers

 LET’S DO AN EXAMPLE

 Higher lows into Resistance usually result in a breakout (formed ascending triangle).
-Lower highs into Support usually results in a breakdown (formed descending triangle).
+Lower highs into Support usually result in a breakdown (formed descending triangle).